Emergency Response and Recovery

 Every federal agency is required to plan for the continuous performance of essential functions and operations in the event of an emergency.

 A comprehensive and effective COOP plan facilitates the performance of an agency’s essential functions during any emergency situation that may disrupt normal operations.
 Essential functions are those that enable federal agencies to provide vital services, exercise civil authority, maintain the safety and well being of the general public, and sustain the industrial/economic base in an emergency.
 Part of an agency’s COOP plan for uninterrupted performance is to designate other locations—alternate facilities—where their work will continue.
-More information can be found on COOP, including the designation of an alternate facility, at GSA's Continuity of Operations page.
+Contact OMA - Atlanta for more information on COOP.

 GSA secures the buildings, products, services, technology, and other workplace essentials needed by federal agencies.
 An estimated 12,000 GSA employees support more than one million federal workers located in 8,000 government-owned and leased buildings in 2,000 U.S. communities and overseas.